jerome-cerio/BlackjackSolver/README.md

-# Authors: Jerome Cerio, Alex Hochstein, Little Bitch, Andrew Adams
+# Authors: Jerome Cerio, Alex Hochstein, Sam Yu, Andrew Adams

 Repository for Statistical Blackjack Solver.
 Includes 5 different algorithms, increasing in complexity, to determine the next best move of a player in a game of Blackjack.